metalcycling/openstructure/modules/conop/doc/compoundlib.rst

     Create a new compound library

-  .. method:: FindCompound(tlc, dialect='PDB')
+  .. method:: FindCompound(id, dialect='PDB', by="tlc")

-    Lookup compound by its three-letter-code, e.g ALA.
+    Lookup a compound.
+By default the compound is searched by its three-letter-code, e.g ALA.
+This can be changed with the `by` argument.
+    The following keys are available: "tlc" (three-letter-code or compound ID), "inchi_code", "inchi_key" and "smiles".

     If no compound with that name exists, the function returns None.

     Compounds are cached after they have been loaded with FindCompound.
-To delete the compound cache, use :meth:`ClearCache`.
+    To delete the compound cache, use
+    :meth:`ClearCache`.

     :returns: The found compound